neptune-ai/scale-examples/utils/migration_tools/from_wandb/README.md

 * W&B Runs table views can be recreated using Neptune's [custom views][docs-custom-views]
   ![Example W&B Runs table view recreated in Neptune](https://neptune.ai/wp-content/uploads/2025/01/WB_NeptuneScale.png)
 * W&B Run Overview can be recreated using Neptune's [custom dashboards][docs-custom-dashboards]

+## Troubleshooting

+- If you see timeouts, try increasing the `--timeout` value.
+- If the migration is slow, you can increase `--num-workers`, but be aware that high concurrency may cause issues with the Neptune client and hit API rate limits.
+- If you hit API rate limits, try reducing the number of workers or spacing out your migrations.
+- Check the log file (`wandb_to_neptune_<timestamp>.log`) for detailed error messages.
+Reduce the `--log-level` to `DEBUG` for more detailed logs.

 ## Support and feedback